kokorohoriuchi/song-sharing/README.md

 • The user page shows how many songs the user has shared and a list of songs the user has shared.

-• The user can select one or more classifications for the song (e.g. genre, style, length).
+• The user can select one or more classifications for the song (e.g. genre, style).

 • The user can give a comment and a rating to a shared song.
 The comments and average rating are displayed for the shared song.